We waste our time waiting for the ideal path to appear. But it never does. Because we forget that paths are made by walking, not waiting.

 Yes, most of us suffer from a severe misalignment of our priorities.

-In a recent survey we conducted with 700 of our Getting Back to Happy course students, we asked them questions to determine how much joy they derived from their most common daily activities.
+In a recent survey we conducted with 750 of our Getting Back to Happy Course students, we asked them questions to determine how much joy they derived from their most common daily activities.
 As you might expect, the joy rating for work-related obligations typically fell below voluntary personal activities.
 But what surprised us is this:

 Most of the students surveyed said many of their voluntary personal activities did NOT give them joy and fulfillment.
-For example, several of them said they derived more pleasure from time dedicated to family, practicing spirituality, or working on a passion project, than from time spent watching TV and browsing social media.
-And yet these same exact students admitted to spending more time watching TV and browsing social media than engaging in the activities they say give them more joy and fulfillment.
+For example, several of them said they derived far more pleasure from time dedicated to family, practicing spirituality, or working on a passion project, than from time spent watching Netflix and browsing social media.
+And yet these same exact students admitted to spending more time watching Netflix and browsing social media than engaging in the activities they say give them more joy and fulfillment.

-And that’s why I want to remind you of these tough truths, and give you some ideas for getting back on track with what matters most…
+And that’s why I want to remind you of some common reasons we procrastinate, and give you some keys to getting back on track with what matters most:

-1. Too often we use “too busy” as an excuse for poor time management.
+1. We use “too busy” as an excuse for poor time management.

 There’s a BIG difference between being busy and being productive.
 Don’t confuse motion with progress.
 A rocking horse keeps moving but never makes any forward progress.
 Don’t be a rocking horse!

-And at times, you have to say “no” to good things to be able to say “yes” to important things.
+At times, you have to say “no” to good things to be able to say “yes” to important things.
 You simply can’t do it all.
 So be mindful and choose wisely.
+Focus on your priorities.

 Because the alternative is that you’re going to do a half-hearted, poor job at each one, be stressed beyond belief, and feel like you’re stuck in an endless cycle of failure and frustration.
 You won’t be getting enough sleep, your focus will get worse and worse due to exhaustion, and eventually you’ll reach a breaking point.